jRDP/libjrdp/README.md

 ------
 [![Build Status](https://travis-ci.org/jRDP/libjrdp.png?branch=master)](https://travis-ci.org/jRDP/libjrdp)

 libjrdp is in a very early stage.
+Currently the Connection Sequence is beeing implemented.

+For the status of this work, have a look at the [connection package] (http://jrdp.github.io/libjrdp/javadoc/latest/de/coderarea/jrdp/protocol/connection/package-summary.html) summary.

-Nothing really useful for the masses.
-Feel free to contribute!
+Please feel free to contribute!

 Documentation
 -------------